grannycart/by-sound-alone/index.md

 [//]: # (Removed this bullet 2024-01-13: Not ready to commit to a whole book yet?
 Here's a short story I'm working on that is set in the same universe, still with plenty of submarine action: Untitled Short Story 13k wordscontent/untitled-submarine-short-story.md)

 ## More information:
-Above you can read a complete (118k+ words, 380+ pages) novel.
-It has been released for free under a Creative Commons open-content non-commercial license.
+Above you can read a complete novel (118k+ words, 380+ pages).
+It is entirely free, released under a Creative Commons open-content non-commercial license.
 It's about submarines.
 Not nuclear submarines, or modern submarines, or any kind of submarine that actually existed.
 It is about _cargo_ submarines.